Learn / Guides / Marketing funnel guide

 3. Conversion rates

 Conversion rate measures the frequency of conversions.
-Some marketers only focus on the final conversion: sales—but you can measure each stage's success through micro-conversions or goal conversions.
+Some marketers only focus on the final conversion—sales—but you can measure each stage's success through micro-conversions, click through rates, or specific goal conversions.
 For example:

-Measuring goal conversion rate allows your team to make more informed decisions about each funnel stage rather than just the final outcome.
+Measuring goal conversion rate allows your team to make more informed conversion rate optimization decisions about each funnel stage rather than just the final outcome.

 4. Conversion rate per channel